openhab/openhabian/docs/openhabian.md

 Use the cursor keys to navigate, <kbd>Enter</kbd> to execute, <kbd>Space</kbd> to select and <kbd>Tab</kbd> to jump to the actions on the bottom of the screen.
 Press <kbd>Esc</kbd> twice to exit the configuration tool.

+### Actually Using openHAB

+By this point, you should already have a fully functional openHAB setup running on your system.
+See [Getting Started - First Steps]({{base}}/tutorial/first_steps.html) for what to do next with openHAB.

+### First Steps with Linux

+You may be thinking that this computer is a little different than your typical desktop machine.
+That is because this machine runs on Linux, if you want more information on how to do things on a headless Linux system check out some of the resources linked below.

+-   "Learn the ways of Linux-fu, for free." at [linuxjourney.com](https://linuxjourney.com)
+-   "Now what?" what to do with the terminal at [linuxcommand.org](https://linuxcommand.org)
+-   Raspberry Pi official documentation at [raspberrypi.org](https://raspberrypi.org)

 ## First boot configuration